Travel insurance for Malaysia

 - Are you taking valuable items?
 If you’re bringing anything expensive, like photography equipment, check if the limit on your policy is high enough to replace it if something happens.

 - Do you have any medical conditions?
-Make you declare any pre-existing medical conditions and pay for any extra coverage necessary.
+Make sure you declare any pre-existing medical conditions and pay for any extra coverage necessary.

-- Do you prefer paying more up front or only when you have to claim?
-Look at both the price of the policy and what deductibles and copays you might need to pay.
+- Do you prefer paying more up-front or only when you have to claim?
+Look at both the price of the policy and what deductibles and co-pays you might need to pay.

-Traveling overseas can be expensive, but if you’re lucky enough to be able to explore the world, there are so many cultures to experience and amazing things to see — and Malaysia is bursting with both beauty and culture.
+Travelling overseas can be expensive, but if you’re lucky enough to be able to explore the world, there are so many cultures to experience and amazing things to see — and Malaysia is bursting with both beauty and culture.
 Before you pack your bags, don’t forget to pack the most important thing — a travel insurance policy to make sure that a hiking mishap or a bite from a diseased mosquito doesn’t leave you in so much debt that this trip is your last.

 Frequently asked questions